 Trading Partner Portal: Singapore

-U.S. direct investment to Singapore totaled $274.2 billion in 2017.
-Foreign direct investment from Singapore into the United States was $22.3 billion.
-According to figures from the 2016 SelectUSA Investment Summit in Washington D.C., Singapore is currently the fourth fastest-growing source of FDI in the US .
+U.S. direct investment to Singapore totaled $294.54 billion in 2021.
+Foreign direct investment from Singapore into the United States was $53.68 billion (BEA).
+In 2019, Singaporean FDI in the US contributed to 41,900 jobs, $246 million in research and development, and another $1.1 billion of expanded US exports.
+The top industry sectors for Singaporean FDI were: software and IT services, communications, business services, financial services, food and beverages, and biotechnology.
+Select USA According to figures from the 2018 SelectUSA Investment Summit in Washington D.C., Singapore is currently the sixth fastest-growing source of FDI in the US .
 Major investors include Singapore Airlines, American President Lines, and Sovereign Wealth Fund (known in San Francisco as Singapore Investment Wealth Corp).
-Singaporean FDI in the US contributed to 37,500 jobs, $380 million in research and development, and another $1.2 billion of expanded US exports.
-The top industry sectors for Singaporean FDI in 2016 were: software and IT services, communications, business services, rubber, transportation, and real estate.
-Select USA

 In March 1998, the California Trade and Commerce Agency signed a Memorandum of Understanding with the Singapore Trade Development Board, Economic Development Board, and the National Science and Technology Board.
 This agreement was reinforced in May 1999, when then Governor Gray Davis and Prime Minister Goh signed a Memorandum of Understanding reiterating the mutual commitment to economic and IT co-operation.
 (Singapore MFA)